EvaFrossard/EvaFrossard.github.io/index.md

 Since Youtube hasn't stopped gaining new users, we have reached the conclusion that very few channels will actively face a decrease in their total subscriber count.
 However, we can detect decline by noticing in your stats a significant slowdown in the growth rate of your subscribers, which may indicate potential issues such as reduced engagement or a negative reception by the audience.

 <div style="border-left: 4px solid #51247a; padding-left: 20px; font-size: 18px; background-color: #DFC5FE">
-  To go further, we compared the actual growth rate of channels against the rolling average growth rate.
+  To go further, we compared the actual growth rate of channels against the <b>rolling growth average</b> rate.
 </div>

 <div style="border-left: 4px solid #51247a; padding-left: 20px; font-size: 18px; margin-top: 2;">